 I’ve published books both ways.
 Penguin traditionally published my Jacob Wonderbar trilogy, and I opted to self-publish my guide to writing a novel: How to Write a Novel: 47 Rules for Writing a Stupendously Awesome Novel That You Will Love Forever.

-If you decide you want to go indie, here’s how to go about it:
+If you decide you want to go independent, here’s how to self-publish a book.

 How to self-publish a book

 The best way to think about self-publishing is to break it down into the eight essential tasks that go into making a book.

 - Figure out how and where you want to self-publish